- 3-day Southern Yorke Peninsula tour from Adelaide

 Departing Adelaide, sit back and relax as you’re entertained by your guide’s commentary about the region’s Aboriginal and colonial history.
 You’ll hear about the explorers Matthew Flinders and Nicolas Baudin as you head to the shores of Gulf St Vincent.
 Your route meanders around the gulf, passing fertile pastureland and coastal mangroves, backed by the ancient Hummock Ranges.
 Stop for morning tea at the Ardrossan Country Bakery, then continue the journey with a special guest, an indigenous traditional owner, who will share tales from the Aboriginal Dreamtime legends.
 Take a walk along a coastal pathway to the Ochre Cliffs, whose different colored clays have been used in Aboriginal ceremonies over the millennia.
 Your guide will point out little-known sites, including ancient fish traps.
 Leaving your special guest guide, the journey continues across the barley fields of the Yorke Peninsula, stopping for a picnic lunch in the historic township of Minlaton.
 The afternoon brings you to Spencer Gulf, following a coastal route past fishing villages to your accommodation at a private holiday house.
 Take a walk along the nearby beach, a long stretch of pristine white sand washed by the rolling waves of the Southern Ocean and bordered by craggy cliffs.
 In the evening, relax over dinner at your accommodation, featuring the wonderful local seafood.

-Accommodation: a private property, with a choice of camping, holiday home with shared facilities or holiday home with private facilities, on the southern Yorke Peninsula
+Accommodation: a private property, holiday home with shared facilities or holiday home with private facilities, on the southern Yorke Peninsula

 Day 2: Innes National Park (B, L, D)